Hisma/cline-rules-workflows/README.md

 1. Click the "Manage Cline Rules & Workflows" button (⚖️) below the chat window
 2. Select "Global" scope for rules/workflows that apply to all projects
-3. Create new files with .md extension (e.g., collaboration-rules.md, 01-project-setup.md)
+3. Create new files with .md extension (e.g., collaboration-rules.md, 20-documentation-planning.md, etc)
-4. Copy content from our templates in templates/global/Rules/ and templates/global/Workflows/
+4. Copy content from templates in templates/global/Rules/ and templates/global/Workflows/

 Remember that you can place general workflows at either the global or workspace level based on your preference and project needs.